karlyndiary/AtliQ-Hardware-Sales-Insights-Data-Analysis/README.md

 SELECT sum(sales_qty) AS sales_quantity, sum(sales_amount) AS sales_amount
 FROM atliq.transactions;
 ```
-The overall sales quantity is and sales amount is
+The overall sales quantity and sales amount is

 ### Power BI Analysis and Dashboard